simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 - **assertions** - all [balance assertions] in the journal are passing.
   Balance assertions are a strong defense against errors; they help catch many problems.
-  (You can disable this check by adding `-I`/`--ignore-assertions` to a command or to your config file.
+  If this check gets in your way, you can disable it with `-I`/`--ignore-assertions`.
-  When you want to re-enable it, use `-s`/`--strict` or `hledger check assertions`.)
+  Or you can add that to your config file to disable it by default (and then use `-s`/`--strict` or `hledger check assertions` to enable it).

 ### Strict checks

 These additional checks are performed by all commands when the `-s`/`--strict` flag is used ([strict mode]).
+They provide extra error-catching power to keep your data clean and correct.
 Strict mode also always enables the `assertions` check.
-These provide extra error-catching power to keep your data clean and correct:

 - **balanced** - like `autobalanced`, but all conversions between commodities must use explicit [cost notation](#recording-costs) or [equity postings](#equity-conversion-postings).